29 Christmas Gifts 11 Year Old Girls Really Want

 Soccer Ball Return Trainer

-Why we like it: She practices while I cook dinner
+Why I like it: She practices while I cook dinner

 I bought this after my daughter's coach mentioned touch development during our October conference.
 Now dinner prep sounds different: rhythmic thumps from the backyard, occasional frustrated groans, then silence while she adjusts her angle before trying again.